 What Can I Learn From Taking A Bipolar Test?

 If you are a teen, you can learn more about bipolar symptoms by reading about the condition and asking your parent if you can meet with a provider.
-Online bipolar tests may also be useful, though they do not replace professional advice or diagnosis.
+Online bipolar tests may also be useful, though they should not replace professional advice or diagnosis.

 What is bipolar disorder?